shoyabsadik/Fire-Fighter-Robot-with-Arduino/README.md

 - IoT
 - Automation
 - AI-based systems
-- STEM Education
+- STEM education

 ---

 # ⭐ Support

 If you like this project:

-- ⭐ Star the repository
+- ⭐ Star this repository
-- 🍴 Fork the project
+- 🍴 Fork it
 - 📢 Share with others

 ---

 # 📜 License

-This project is open-source and free to use for educational purposes.
+MIT License – free to use for educational and personal projects.